Children on Their Birthdays (short story)

-"Children on Their Birthdays" is a short story by Truman Capote, published serially in the late 1940s and appearing in A Tree of Night and Other Stories in 1949; it is noted as one of his better quality early short stories.
+"Children on Their Birthdays" is a short story written by Truman Capote, published serially in the late 1940s and appearing in A Tree of Night and Other Stories in 1949; it is noted as one of his better quality early short stories.

 Conception

 Capote wrote "Children on Their Birthdays" in the summer of 1948 while traveling in Europe, from London to Paris, and on to Venice, where he worked alongside Donald Windham.

 Synopsis

 The story is set in rural Alabama, where Miss Lily Jane Bobbit, a precocious 10-year-old girl, moves to town with her mother.
 The young girl is pretty and attracts the positive attention of the town boys, and the negative attentions of the town girls.
 The narrator's younger cousin Billy-Bob and his best friend Preacher fight for Miss Bobbit's affections.
 She befriends a black girl named Rosalba after the town boys bully her.
 She enters a talent show being put on by a con man and does a provocative and patriotic dance routine that everyone in the town loves.
 At the end, she gets the con man's money back for all the people in the town who were cheated out of it, and as she is setting off to leave and go to Hollywood to become a movie star, she gets run over by a bus.